awsdocs/amazon-lex-developer-guide/doc_source/API_GetSlotType.md

  ** [enumerationValues](#API_GetSlotType_ResponseSyntax) **   <a name="lex-GetSlotType-response-enumerationValues"></a>
 A list of `EnumerationValue` objects that defines the values that the slot type can take\.
 Type: Array of [EnumerationValue](API_EnumerationValue.md) objects
-Array Members: Minimum number of 1 item\.
+Array Members: Minimum number of 0 items\.
 Maximum number of 10000 items\.

  ** [lastUpdatedDate](#API_GetSlotType_ResponseSyntax) **   <a name="lex-GetSlotType-response-lastUpdatedDate"></a>
 The date that the slot type was updated\.
 When you create a resource, the creation date and last update date are the same\.